 If you refer another author to me, you are eligible to receive a 10% cut of the total cost of your friend's edit.
 In order for this to happen, please ensure your friend adds your name on the form, in the box labelled 'referred by?'

 This offer is of course only open to previous clients.
-A 10% cut of the fee will be provided to one client per edited work.
+A 10% cut of the fee will be provided to one past client per edited work.

 "The review is wonderful.
 You did an amazing job with it and I think you captured the book perfectly.
 I love that you really "got" Jodie as well.
 I know she's a hard pill to swallow, but I think your summary really highlights what I wanted readers to take from her.
 Thank you for taking a chance on it, and for giving it so much careful thought.
 I couldn't have been happier!"
 Laura Rae Amos - author.